Call for Board Directors

-The Noosa Biosphere Reserve Foundation is seeking suitably qualified and highly-motivated individuals with an interest in helping to shape the future of the Foundation and support our projects.
-It is anticipated that toward the end of 2021 or early in 2022 several positions on the board will become vacant as some present directors are nearing the end of their term.
+The NBRF is seeking highly-motivated individuals with an interest in helping shape the future of the Noosa Biosphere Reserve Foundation and supporting our projects.
+Several board positions will become vacant this year as directors are nearing the end of their term.

-About the Foundation
+About the organisation

-The Noosa Shire was designated a UNESCO Biosphere Reserve in 2007 for the high values of its natural environment and a community committed to sustainable development.
+The Noosa Shire was designated a UNESCO Biosphere Reserve in 2007 for the high value of its natural environment and a community committed to sustainable development.
 The Noosa Biosphere Reserve Foundation Ltd (NBRF) is a charitable organisation, established by Noosa Shire Council in 2015 as a company limited by guarantee and trustee for the Noosa Biosphere Reserve Trust, a charitable public fund.

 About the role

 Board meetings are held once a month, a minimum of 10 and maximum of 12 times per year, including the AGM which usually takes place in November.
-Directors are also expected to nominate for at least one sub-committee which meets approximately once a month.
+Directors are also expected to nominate for at least one Sub-Committee which meets approximately once a month.

 How to apply

 Send your CV and cover letter (max.
-2 pages) outlining your interest, relevant experience or qualifications, and your intended contribution to the future direction of the Noosa Biosphere Reserve Foundation to: email@example.com
+2 pages) outlining your interest, relevant experience or qualifications and your intended contribution to the future direction of the Noosa Biosphere Reserve Foundation to: email@example.com

-Submissions close midnight 30 August 2021.
+Submissions close midnight 31 August 2022.
 For more information, contact our office.